DataSmithLab/privacydev/_posts/2025-07-22-ai-programming-tools.md

 ## Criteria: How We Evaluate Tools

-**Please note we are not affiliated with any of the providers we recommend.** We evaluate tools based on the five key dimensions that matter most to developers.
+We evaluate tools based on the five key dimensions that matter most to developers.
+In this context, a "**threat**" refers to specific risks that could compromise your intellectual property, credentials, or compliance when using AI programming tools.

 ### 1. Credential Protection